catseye/Jolverine/README.markdown

 wheel during execution.
 It is not dissimilar to Wunnel, and was influenced slightly by Half-Broken Car in Heavy Traffic.

-The name is either a portmanteau of "jolly wolverine" (where "jolly" is a euphemism for "drunk",) which is an attempt to capture, in a noun phrase, the language's vicious, erratic nature.
+The name is a portmanteau of "jolly wolverine" (where "jolly" is a euphemism for "drunk",) which is an attempt to capture, in a noun phrase, the language's vicious, erratic nature.

 Program Structure
 -----------------